snowsum/snowsum.github.io-/_posts/2020-07-15-Dropshipping-Ecommerce-Without-Inventory.md

 image: https://i.imgur.com/1Or3ja1.jpg
 ---

-## Introduction

 ![Introduction to dropshipping](https://wp-en.oberlo.com/wp-content/uploads/2018/05/drop1-1024x659.jpg)

 For decades, starting a business was a costly and complicated affair.
 You had to raise sufficient funds all by yourself (or get investors), rent out a brick-and-mortar storefront, and get people in the door.
 Even today, running a traditional startup takes lots of money, time, and energy.

-If you have dreams of [starting a business](https://www.shopify.com/content/5-questions-to-ask-yourself-before-starting-a-business?prev_msid=51732ef6-E0BF-4978-DD31-7A79E83E1382), it’s easy to quickly become discouraged.
+If you have dreams of starting a business, it’s easy to quickly become discouraged.
 The upfront cost, time to launch, and legion of details make it seem as if your business will never become established, let alone successful.

 Have you felt this way before?
 Have you gotten your hopes up only to have them crushed?